kainliu/kainliu.github.io/source/_posts/thoughts-on-a-beautiful-trick-of-memorization-in-python.md

 cache = {}

 def run(n):
-    if n in cache:      # Wait.. is it a undefined local variable?
+    if n in cache:      # Is it a undefined local variable?
         ....

     if n == MAXIMUM_VALUE: